 CoQ10 – Neurobiology

-CoQ10 has a fundamental role in cellular bioenergetics as a cofactor in the mitochondrial electron transport chain and is essential for the production of ATP.
+CoQ10 has an essential role in mitochondrial function as part of the cellular system that produces energy from nutrients and oxygen (from the production of ATP).
 While most of the beneficial effects of CoQ10 are attributed to energy production, the functions of CoQ10 go beyond the mitochondria.
 CoQ10 is a potent lipophilic antioxidant; it protects intra- and extra-cellular components from free radical damage.
-A potent antioxidant, CoQ10 also recycles and regenerates other antioxidants such as Vitamin E (tocopherol) and Vitamin C (ascorbate).
-Additionally, CoQ10 is involved in cell signaling and gene expression.
+CoQ10 also has potent antioxidant benefits and it also recycles and regenerates other antioxidants such as Vitamin E (tocopherol) and Vitamin C (ascorbate).

 CoQ10 – Deficiency